kapa-moon/final-project-team-decider/README.md

 * After create a group in ```Home``` page, automatically redirect to  ```Recommend``` page and join that group.
-Can also ```remove a group from database``` here, these queries are performed to create or remove the groups themselves.
+Can also ```remove a group from database``` here, these queries are performed to create or remove the groups themselves, not influencing the ```my_groups``` array of the current user.

 * STEP 1 Landing Page:

     * ```Create a Group``` on the landing page.
 Copy the group code and share with friends.

     * Enter a group code that your friend share with you on the landing page.
 Click ```Enter```

-* STEP 2 Main Page
+* STEP 2 Main Page:

     * User can switch between four subpages: ```Search```, ```Recommend```, ```Group List```, and ```Go!```.

     * ```Search```: In the search bar, enter the category / location name you want to search for.
 Ex. ```Rookie USA```, ```park```

     * ```Recommend```: (In the search bar, enter your current location to get recommend results based on adjacency.)
 Click on ```Add``` on location card to add the location to your group list.
-You cancel/delete the location by click on the same box.
+You can cancel/delete the location by click on the same box.
 Click on the picture on each location's card to see a map preview.

     * ```Group List```: View all locations added by group members.
 Vote on the locations you like as well.
 You can cancel your vote by click on the same box.
 When a location's vote is deducted to 0, this location will be kicked out from the group.
 Click on the picture on each location's card to see a map preview.